funions123/FisherySimulation/README.md

 - This file also contains the simulation algorithms, implemented in the form of growth value functions.

 Simulation algorithms: FisherySimulation.cpp
-- Three algorithms are implemented as growth value functions
+- Three algorithms are implemented as
 	1. A simple model using logistic growth
 	2. A model using infinite delay equations
-	3. A model using the JABBA framework
+	3. An age-structured operating model
 - The JABBA framework repo can be found here: https://github.com/jabbamodel/JABBA

+Auxilliary class: CSVManager.h
+- Helper class to handle CSV data logging.

+json.h
+- Slightly modified version of the nlohmann all-in-one header JSON library.